therats-collab/worm-generator/README.md

 I'm learning as I go, but I'm doing my best to make this easy to read, for any future internet goers who need something like this.

+Requires Python 3.7 and Pillow (pip install Pillow)

 Code by 21 rats#2113, art by verenacafern#8203.
-Free to use provided all derivatives are free and open source.=
+Free to use provided all derivatives are free and open source.